lcx366/SphericalPolygon/README.md

 Counterclockwise
 ```

-It shows that the orientation of the spherical polygon are counterclockwise.
+It shows that the orientation of the spherical polygon is counterclockwise.
 For more details on attributes and methods of the polygon object, please refer to  `polygon?`.

 ### Calculate the area